 Q: How would you rate the public transport in your city?

 Q: How would you rate the healthcare in Abu Dhabi?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?

 Q: What are the biggest safety issues facing expats living in Abu Dhabi or the UAE?
 Are there any areas expats should avoid?